samkoppenhout/werewolves-react/README.md

 This is the frontend of a full stack project which can create rooms and hand out roles to play the popular deception game werewolves.

 ## Backend Microservices:
-Master orchestrator:
+Master orchestrator:\n
 https://github.com/samkoppenhout/werewolves-master-service
-Rooms orchestrator:
+/nRooms orchestrator:/n
 https://github.com/samkoppenhout/werewolves-rooms-service
-Users orchestrator:
+/nUsers orchestrator:/n
 https://github.com/samkoppenhout/werewolves-user-service